Nepal has returned to normal after the recent protests. Book your trek with confidence.

 The Everest High Passes Trek is among the most challenging ventures of the Everest region.
 The trek is a rewarding journey, taking you deep into the region’s heart, hidden valleys, and foothills of Mount Everest.
 It is an excellent alternative for Everest Base Camp Trek.
 For any adventurers out there seeking a once-in-a-lifetime trekking experience, our 15 Days Everest High Passes Trek is perfect.

 Also known as the Everest Circuit Trek, the journey begins with a scenic flight to Lukla.
 You will then start trekking on the picturesque trails within the Sagarmatha National Park.
 It goes from subtropical forests of rhododendrons, oaks, firs, and birches to alpine meadows, semi-arid landscapes, and past glacial moraines.
-During the trek, you will cross high mountain passes above 5000 meters, the Renjo La Pass (5360 m) and the Cho La Pass (5420 m).
+During the trek, you will cross high mountain passes above 5,000 m, the Renjo La Pass (5,360 m) and the Cho La Pass (5,420 m).

 The steep and rugged trails of the Everest High Passes are physically and mentally demanding.
 However, they are also rewarding.
 In addition to the spectacular mountain views, you will observe the serene and picturesque turquoise-colored Gokyo Lakes.
 En route, you will also witness the country’s longest glacier, Ngozumpa Glacier, and one of the world’s highest glaciers, Khumbu Glacier.
 During the 15-day Everest High Passes Trek, you will also get to immerse in the rich culture and traditions of the Sherpa ethnic group.
 En route, you will come across several ancient monasteries, gompas, and stupas that reflect the region’s religious and spiritual beliefs.
 You will stay at small, cozy teahouses that offer warm hospitality and a window to peek at the local lifestyle.
 Join us on this extraordinary journey that perfectly blends challenging adventure with a rich cultural experience.

-Lukla is the gateway to our trek, so we must first get there.
+Lukla is the gateway to the Everest Three Pass Trek, so we must first get there.
 The direct way to Lukla is by taking a 40-minute flight from Tribhuvan Airport, Kathmandu.
-Another alternative is to take a 5-hour drive to Ramechhap and take a 20-minute flight from Manthali Airport, Ramechhap.
-After landing at Lukla, we will begin our trek.
+However, in peak season, we must drive to Ramechhap and take a 20-minute flight from Manthali Airport to Lukla.
+The flight offers aerial views of deep river valleys, terraced farmlands, and rural villages before entering the towering Himalayan range.

 Flight Time: